pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 `$ sudo docker run hello-world`

 These instructions are sourced from the article <https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/>.
-For additional information and links to other Linux flavors, you can find instructions for other supported flavors of Linux.
+For additional information and links to other Linux distributions, see the instructions provided by other supported Linux distributions.

 Adding the Pega configuration files to your Helm installation on your local system
 ----------------------------------------------------------------------------------